lgreco/cdp/docs/source/COMP271/notes/sequentialTraversals.rst

    smt.next = jol;        // Assign jol as smt's next node jol.next = dwi;        // Assign dwi as jol's next node

+For the code above, we dropped the requirement that all class fields must be private, to keep the example simple.